minimob/minimob-adwall/README.md

 # How to use the library:
 - Extend the AddWallActivity and create a new instance of AddWallWebView.
 - Override the formatUrl method and pass the user id, campaign id, ratio and label properties.
-If you need a range for the ratio, override
+If you need a range for the ratio, override the addRatio method.
 - finally load the url with the AddWallWebView instance

 see the minimobTest sample application.